Garry Mauro: Life and career

 "Wider Caribbean" as a "special area" to prohibit ships from dumping anything in the Gulf, with the exception of finely-ground food scraps.

 In 1991, Mauro played a key role in gaining passage of the Oil Spill Prevention & Response Act which makes the land office the lead state agency for spills in state waters, and coastal management legislation which gives the Land Office a strong hand in matters of environmental consequence along the coast.

 The 1991 omnibus recycling bill backed by Mauro requires state purchasers to give preference to goods made of recycled materials, set a state goal of recycling 40 percent of the garbage stream, provided for development of standards for collection of household hazardous wastes, and for the recycling of old tires, batteries, and used motor oil.
 The Land Office made a statewide marketing study to facilitate the development of recycling businesses in the state.

 In 1992, he served as the Texas State Chairman for Bill Clinton's presidential campaign.
 He took on the same role in 1996 for Clinton-Gore, in 2000 for Al Gore (as a co-chairman) and in 2004 for Dick Gephardt.
 In 2008 and again in 2016, he served as the Texas State Director for Hillary Clinton's presidential campaign.

 After leaving office in 1999, he was appointed to the Fannie Mae Board of Directors by President Bill Clinton.

 He is referenced in Bill Clinton's 2004 memoir My Life.
 Mauro met the future President and First Lady in 1972 while working on George McGovern's presidential campaign in Austin.

 Mauro is the author of the memoir Beaches, Bureaucrats & Big Oil: One Man's Fight for Texas.
 The book was published in 1997.

 Mauro is a member of the Bar in Texas and the District of Columbia.
-He serves as Chairman of the Board for LifeVantage Corporation.
+He has served as an independent member of the board of LifeVantage Corporation since 2008; from 2013-2023, he served as the board's Chairman.
 He holds a Series 6 & 7 Securities license and is a Managing Director for EntrustGlobal.
 He is also a Partner of Mauro Archer and Associates LLC, a law firm in Washington, DC.

-Mauro lives in Austin, Texas and has 5 children.
+Mauro lives in Austin, Texas and has five children and two grandchildren.